cerb/cerb.github.io/_tips/save-cerb-mobile-as-an-iphone-shortcut.md

 ---
-title: 'Tip: Save Cerb mobile as an iPhone shortcut'
+title: 'Save Cerb mobile as an iPhone shortcut'
 excerpt: Add a shortcut to Cerb's mobile interface on your iPhone home screen.
 summary: This page provides instructions for saving Cerb as a shortcut on an iPhone home screen using Safari Mobile.
 It guides users through switching to the mobile